People's Volunteer Army: Anti-communist POWs in communist service

 During the Panmunjom Truce negotiations, the chief stumbling block to the arrangement of a final armistice during the winter of 1951–1952 revolved around the exchange of prisoners.
 At first glance, there appeared to be nothing to argue about, since the Geneva Conventions of 1949, by which both sides had pledged to abide, called for the immediate and complete exchange of all prisoners upon the conclusion of hostilities.
 This seemingly straightforward principle, however, disturbed many Americans.
 To begin with, UN prisoner-of-war camps held over 40,000 Koreans, many of whom had been impressed into communist service and who had no desire to be sent north upon the conclusion of the war.
 Moreover, a considerable number of North Korean and Chinese prisoners had also expressed a desire not to return to their homelands.
 This was particularly true of the Chinese POWs, some of whom were anti-communists whom the communists had forcibly inducted during the Chinese Civil War into the PLA unit that was later transferred into Korea.

 Aftermath of the Korean War

 In 2011, some former members of the PVA revisited North Korea.
 After the visit, they commented that they were "very sad" and dissatisfied with the post-war development of North Korea. "[We] liberated them, but they're still struggling for freedom" said Qu Yingkui.

 To mark the 70th year of entry into the Korean War by the volunteers' army, North Korean leader Kim Jong-un visited the cemetery in 2020.
 The Pyongyang Times described the soldiers as having 'unparalleled bravery, mass spirit and international heroism,' and describing the other help that the volunteer army provided.
-China held a conference in October 2020 to commamorate the 70th anniversary of the entry of the volunteers' army.
+China held a conference in October 2020 to commemorate the 70th anniversary of the entry of the volunteers' army.